Myhb137/Myhb137/README.md

 ---

 ### ⚡ Fun Fact
-Mathematics is the original programming language — everything else is just syntax.
+Mathematics was the first language to teach machines how to think —
+the rest is just translation.

 ---

-⭐ *Thanks for visiting my GitHub profile!
-Feel free to explore my repositories, fork ideas, or collaborate on something meaningful.*
+⭐ *Thanks for visiting my GitHub profile — where logic turns into creation.*